Archdiocese of Southwark: History

 Southwark was one of the dioceses established at the restoration of Catholic hierarchical structures in 1850 by Pope Pius IX.
 When first erected, the diocese included Berkshire, Hampshire, and the Channel Islands in addition to Surrey, Kent and Sussex.
 Previous to this time, these five counties formed part of the London District, a district governed by a vicar Apostolic, to whom also was committed episcopal jurisdiction over North America and the Bahama Islands.
 In 1850, London was divided between the two new Dioceses of Westminster (north of the Thames) and Southwark (south of the Thames).
 At that time, London was a comparatively small city, which had previously been under the jurisdiction of a single bishop.

-The first bishop of the new diocese of Southwark was the Right Rev. Thomas Grant, D.D., vice-rector of the English College, Rome.
+The first bishop of the new diocese of Southwark was Thomas Grant, vice-rector of the English College, Rome.
 He was consecrated on 6 July 1851.
 Grant was instrumental in obtaining some Sisters of Mercy from Bermondsey to serve as nurses in the military hospitals during the Crimean War.
 Grant was succeeded by his vicar-general, James Danell.
 In 1882, Robert Coffin, an associate of John Henry Newman and Provincial Superior of the Redemptorists in England and Ireland, was appointed bishop.
 Former military chaplain John Butt, who served as bishop from 1885 to 1897, founded St John's Seminary, Wonersh.
 Francis Bourne was appointed Bishop of Southwark in 1897 and named Archbishop of Westminster in 1903.

 The area that formed the diocese at its origin (29 September 1850) changed on 19 May 1882 when Southwark lost territory with the formation of the Diocese of Portsmouth.
 The Diocese of Southwark lost further territory when the Diocese of Arundel and Brighton separated on 28 May 1965; at the same time, the Ecclesiastical Province of Southwark was erected by Pope Paul VI, raising the Diocese to archdiocesan status.